kabir-webDev/bdTour/README.md

 # BD-TOUR Website:
-This is a Tour and Travel based website which we named bdTour where a user can see any tour plan and filter out according to their need.
+This is a Tour and Travel based website which is named bdTour where a user can see any tour plan and filter out according to their need.
 Customers can see what is offered for a particular tour plan and according to his/her budget which type of tour he/she will get.

 ## Functionalities
 ------------